-Steps to Take if Installing a New Sewage Treatment Plant
+Steps to Take if Installing a New Wastewater Treatment Plant

 INSTALLING A SEWAGE TREATMENT PLANT or SEPTIC TANK - Steps to take in the right order

 If you're thinking of installing a sewage treatment plant or septic tank we'd recommend you follow the rough steps below:

 1. Research the different types of sewage treatment plant and septic tanks online to get an understanding of the products available and their benefits and faults.
 There is no such thing as a perfect plant - not yet.

 2. Call us to get informed advice on which treatment plants are suitable for your particular situation and use.